dotnet/docs/docs/framework/windows-workflow-foundation/samples/external-ruleset-toolkit.md

 > [!NOTE]
 >  This sample requires [Microsoft SQL Server](https://go.microsoft.com/fwlink/?LinkId=96181).

- [!INCLUDE[vsprvsext](../../../../includes/vsprvsext-md.md)] provides a RuleSet editor as part of the Windows Workflow Foundation (WF).
+ Visual Studio provides a RuleSet editor as part of the Windows Workflow Foundation (WF).
 You can start this editor by double-clicking the `Policy` activity in a workflow; it serializes the defined RuleSet object to the .rules file associated with the workflow (a `Policy` activity runs a RuleSet instance against the workflow).
 The .rules file is compiled into the assembly as a resource when you build the workflow project.

  The components of this sample include: